i-anuragmishra/i-anuragmishra/README.md

 ### Hello, World! 👋 I'm Anurag Mishra

 Welcome to my GitHub space!
 I'm a Master of Science student in Artificial Intelligence at the Rochester Institute of Technology, with a rich background in Computer Science and Engineering from the Sikkim Manipal Institute of Technology, India.
-My academic journey is a blend of rigorous learning and practical application, fueled by a passion for exploring the frontiers of Machine Learning, Natural Language Processing, and a lot of AI research.
+My academic journey is a blend of rigorous learning and practical application, fueled by a passion for exploring the frontiers of Machine Learning, Natural Language Processing, and AI research.

 ## 🚀 About Me